dart-lang/site-www/src/null-safety/unsound-null-safety.md

 description: Mixing language versions lets you migrate to null safety at your own pace, with some of the benefits of null safety.
 ---

-An app can use some libraries that are [null safe][] and some that aren't.
+A Dart program can contain some libraries that are [null safe][] and some that aren't.
+These **mixed-version programs**
-Such an app — called a **mixed-version program** — executes with **unsound null safety**.
+execute with **unsound null safety**.

 [null safe]: /null-safety

-Mixing [language versions][] lets you migrate to null safety at your own pace.
-It also frees package maintainers to migrate their code, with the knowledge that even legacy users can get new bug fixes and other improvements.
+The ability to mix [language versions][] frees package maintainers to migrate their code, with the knowledge that even legacy users can get new bug fixes and other improvements.
 However, mixed-version programs don't get all the advantages